selcant/selcanaydin/content/authors/admin/_index.md

 - Visitors
 ---

-My long-term goal is to obtain the necessary skills to develop an independent research program focused on studying the effects of genetic and environmental variation on cell-fate decisions using a multi-disciplinary approach that combines wet-lab experiments with mathematical modeling.
-Towards this goal, I have sought interdisciplinary training in molecular biology, computational and systems biology, and quantitative genetics.
-As a postdoc in Munger lab, I aim to complement and enhance these skills by training in mouse genetics and developmental biology.
-As a graduate student working with Drs.
-Nick Buchler and Paul Magwene, I characterized the effects of natural genetic variation in budding yeast on growth dynamics in response to hyper-osmotic stress.
-I showed that this phenotype was highly variable in our genetically diverse collection of yeast strains, and then applied bulk segregant analysis to identify genetic variants that mediated this variable response.
-In my postdoctoral research, I have started exploring GxE interactions in a higher model organism (mouse) within embryonic stem cells.
-In addition to research, I am actively involved in teaching, mentoring and scientific outreach efforts at JAX.
+Hi!
+I am Selcan Aydin.
+Currently, working with Dr. Steve Munger as a postdoctoral associate at The Jackson Laboratory.
+My research interests include quantitative genetics, systems biology and cell signaling.
+My current research plans focus on defining the role of genetic variation in cell fate decisions with an emphasis on embryonic stem cells and mouse development.

+In addition to science, I am passionate about teaching, mentoring and scientific outreach.
 Outside of lab I enjoy the outdoors by hiking, snowshoeing and gardening!